napari/docs/docs/howtos/layers/labels.md

 3. Click again to set the vertex that is tracking the mouse cursor.
 4. After this step a polygon overlay will appear when moving the mouse.
 Repeat step 2 and 3 until the shape to be segmented is enclosed by the polygon overlay.
+5. To undo the last added vertex right-click.'
-5. To cancel the drawing at any time without making a permanent change on the labels layer press `escape`.
+6. To cancel the drawing at any time without making a permanent change on the labels layer press `escape`.
 This will delete the polygon overlay
-6. Press `enter` to finish drawing at any time or double click within a radius of 20 screen pixels of the first vertex.
+7. Press `enter` to finish drawing at any time or double click within a radius of 20 screen pixels of the first vertex.
 This will add the polygon overlay to the labels layer.

 The polygon overlay will have the color of the label.
 The polygon overlay also has an opacity